AltiMario/Ethereum-Flight-Surety/README.md

-# FlightSurety
+# Ethereum Flight Surety

-FlightSurety is a sample application project for Udacity's Blockchain course.
+FlightSurety is a flight insurance simulation on Ethereum blockchain.
+It is a decentralized application (dApp) that allows passengers to purchase flight insurance and get compensated in case of flight delay or cancellation.

 ## Install